 During the trip, the two boards that were left off the hatch opening for ventilation were put in place at night and a tarp was put over the boards.
 This made the holds hotter.
 The Japanese had set up two latrines for the POWs.
 One was on each side of the ship’s deck and since so many of the POWs had dysentery and diarrhea, it soon became obvious this was not going to work.
 The sick who tried to use the latrines were beaten and kicked by the Japanese for making too much noise passing through the Japanese quarters.
 When they reached the deck, they ended up waiting in line.
 For the extremely ill POWs, the Japanese sent down, into the hold, tubs for the extremely ill to use.
 The sick crawled, rolled, and stumbled to reach the tubs.
 Because the POWs were dehydrated, the POWs urinated frequently.
 In addition, those with dysentery and diarrhea could not make it to the tubs which resulted in the POWs standing into several inches of human waste.
 If they did try to reach the tubs, the men had stepped on the bodies of other POWs.

 The ship reached Takao, Formosa, on November 11.
 While it was docked there, the POWs could not leave the holds.
 The ship sailed on November 15 and arrived at Mako, Pescadores Islands the same day.
 They remained in the holds with the fleas, lice, and roaches.
 The ship sailed again on November 18 and arrived at Keelung, Formosa the same day.
 The ship sailed again on the 20th and during this part of the trip, the POWs heard and felt the explosions from depth charges.
 They also heard a torpedo hit the haul of the ship, but it did not detonate.
 The trip to Japan ended on November 24, when the ship reached Moji late in the day.
 At 5:00 P.M. the next day they disembarked the ship.
+It is believed that 27 POWs died during the trip to Japan.
 As they disembarked, each POW received a chip of red or black colored wood.
 The color of the wood determined what camp the POW was sent to.
-In addition, once onshore, they were deloused and issued new uniforms.
-In addition, once onshore, they were deloused and issued new uniforms.
-They were also inoculated.
+It was said that when they arrived the temperature was well below freezing and they stood on the dock in tropical clothing.
+In addition, once onshore, they were deloused, showered, issued new uniforms, and inoculated.

 The POWs were ferried to Shimonoseki, Honshu where they boarded a train and rode along the northern side of the Inland Sea to Osaka-Kobe Area where they were divided into detachments – according to the colored wood chips – and sent to different camps.

+The camp was in reclaimed land in the river bed of the Ten Rhu River in a deep gorge where the sun reached the ground a few hours each day.
 The camp was made up of thirteen buildings that were surrounded by a ten-foot-high wooden fence with nails sticking out of the top of the boards.
-There were three gates with the main gate was at the south end of the compound and was always guarded.
+There were three gates into the camp.
+The main gate was at the south end of the compound and was always guarded.

+The camp hospital was a hospital in name only, and the POWs were given little to no medicine when they were sick.
+The medicine sent by the Red Cross for the POWs was used by the Japanese.
+In addition, there were no bathroom facilities for the sick.
+The POWs had to sleep on soiled blankets that could not be cleaned since there were no facilities to wash them.
+The POWs in the hospital received the same meal as the working POWs, but they only received half a ration.
 There was one American and one British doctor in the camp who cared for the POWs.
 There was very little medicine to give the sick, and if they used it, they gave it to the sickest POWs.
 POWs who needed surgery were taken to the company hospital.
-The Japanese raided Red Cross packages and medical supplies not issued to POWs.
-Red Cross medicines intended for the POWs were used by the Japanese.
 The POWs in the camp suffered from infantile paralysis and tuberculosis.
-The sick slept with soiled blankets and sick POWs were forced to do hard labor which resulted in men dying.
+The sick slept with soiled blankets were forced to do hard labor which resulted in men dying.

 The POWs got their water from a well next to the Tenryu River a few feet from where the sewer system from the town of Matsushima entered the river.
 The POWs had to carry the water to the camp in buckets.
 The only way they were able to drink it was to boil it in a small boiler that held up to 15 gallons.
 There was a small washboard with twelve spigots for washing clothes and dishes.
 There were two wooden buildings that served as the camp latrines which could be used by 30 men at a time.
 The waste had to be removed from them in buckets since there was no drainage and resulting in flies being everywhere in the camp.
 For bathing, the POWs had a 6-foot by 6-foot by 4-foot deep tub that was filled once every ten days.